Don’t make your life just about your children and being a mom. Learn the biggest reason parents should have a life beyond kids.

-But you can’t focus your entire lives on the kids.
+But you can’t focus your entire life on the kids.
 At some point, they won’t need you in the same way.
-How will you fill your time and your days when the rattles, school bags, and the college applications are gone?
+How will you fill your time and your days when the rattles, school bags, and college applications are gone?

 Wear your mom badge proudly, then add to that your other badges.
 Pursue hobbies that are your own.
 Nurture friendships and a solid marriage that can continue even with the absence of children.
 Dive into a cause that you believe in.

-Because one day your two-year-old will speak in complete sentences.
-She’ll lean how to dress herself and listen to music you won’t understand.
-She’ll make friends without your help and choose her own college courses.
+Because one day you won’t always be sleep-deprived and your daily routine won’t revolve around naps.
+Your two-year-old will speak in complete sentences and learn how to dress herself without your help.
+She’ll listen to music you won’t understand, make friends without your help, and choose her own college courses.

 And she’ll grow into an adult much too quickly, no matter how inevitable you knew the time would come.

-So, the next time you feel guilty for leaving the kids to be with friends or to exercise, remember you’re doing a good thing.
-Both for yourself now, and in the many years down the line.
+So, the next time you feel guilty emotions for hanging out with old friends or playing a round of tennis, remember you’re doing a good thing.
+Both for yourself now, and many years down the line.

 Get more tips:

 - How to Explain to Your Kids Why You Work

 - How to Balance Parenthood with the Rest of Your Life

 - Adjusting to Motherhood and Life with a Baby